lyokha/nginx-custom-counters-module/README.md

 Counters from a specific counter set *will not* survive if their number in the set has changed in the new configuration.
-Also avoid changing the order of counters declarations, otherwise survived counters will pick values of their mates that were standing on these position before reloading.
+Also avoid changing the order of counters declarations, otherwise survived counters will pick values of their mates that were standing on these positions before reloading.

 Example
 -------